Territory of the Saar Basin: Regional Council of the Saar Territory

 The Saar Territory had no home rule; instead, the Governing Commission (known in German as the Regierungskommission or "Reko" for short) decided on all legislation alone.
 According to paragraph 23 of the Versailles Treaty the Governing Commission had to establish an assembly of elected representatives of the inhabitants of the Saar Territory in such a manner as the Governing Commission would determine itself.
 So on 24 March 1922, after four years without any official representation of the people, the Reko decreed the formation of a Saar Territory assembly called the Regional Council (Landesrat).
-In June 1922 the Governing Commission held the first election of the Regional Council, and starting with the second election of the Regional Council the legislation period was extended from three to four years, with elections in 1928, and in 1932.
+In June 1922 the Governing Commission held the first election of the Regional Council, and starting with the second election of the Regional Council in 1924, the legislation period was extended from three to four years, with elections in 1928, and in 1932.

 The Regional Council counted 30 members, the Governing Commission deliberately determined one person as the chairperson, the president of the Regional Council (Landesratspräsident).
 In the first legislative period the Reko did not even choose the president from amongst its members.
-The assembly was no parliament, but only a consultative body; the representatives could be heard, but had no say in the agenda to be debated, let alone in legislation.
+The assembly was not a parliament, but only a consultative body; the representatives could be heard, but had no say in the agenda to be debated, let alone in legislation.
 The agenda of matters to be debated was exclusively set up by the Governing Commission.
 The members of the Regional Council had neither the right of interpellation, nor the right to actively bring a subject to the agenda, nor the right to table a bill.
 Its members did not enjoy immunity.
 When the Governing Commission did not set an issue on the Regional Council's agenda, they could only send delegations to the League of Nations with pleas, and so they did.

 With this situation, all the representatives elected to the Regional Council, regardless of the party, opposed the system of autocratic rule in the Saar Territory.
 All parties demanded the return of the Saar Territory to Germany where the people could elect the parliament, and the latter again, the government in self-determination.
 Only after the Nazi takeover in Germany, outlawing all other parties except their own NSDAP, did the Bezirk Saar of the SPD and the Saar branch of the KPD leave the opposing block and support the status quo.
 For the 1935 status referendum, Social Democrats and Communists suggested, unsuccessfully, that the voters should decide in favour of a continued status quo.